There are several different styles of referencing:

 All of the most common styles list every source used in a document at the end, in a reference list or bibliography (see reference list vs. bibliography for the difference between these).

 The styles differ in format.
-For example, an APA in-text citation incorporates the author's name, the year of publication, and sometimes the page number, separated by a comma:
+For example, an APA in-text citation incorporates the author's name, the year of publication, and sometimes the page number, separated by commas:

 (Lazar, 2006, p.
 52)